misiektoja/spotify_profile_monitor/README.md

 #### ntfy

-Choose a hard-to-guess topic and set the provider to `"ntfy"`:
+Choose a hard-to-guess topic.
+Public `ntfy.sh` URLs are recognized automatically.
+Set the provider to `"ntfy"` for a self-hosted ntfy server:

 ```ini
 WEBHOOK_PROVIDER = "ntfy"